 (3) Liners actually inhibit the muffins from rising to their true potential.

 If you generously grease a nonstick muffin pan with cooking spray (I use avocado oil spray) or brush it with oil, there will be no sticking and you’ll be rewarded with perfect textured muffins.
 I promise!
+Be sure to spray the bottoms and sides.
 This is the muffin tin I use (affiliate link).

 As you see in the step photos #8-10 above, you will likely see some extra oil or cooking spray on the top of the pan.
 I like to leave it there, as it makes it easier to remove the baked muffins from the tin.